10 Site Characterization

 10.1 Site Characterization Issues Relevant to PFAS

-The following are some important considerations that are specific to PFAS sites.
+The following are some important considerations specific to PFAS sites.

 10.1.1 Evolving Science and Regulations